 - fresh chopped cilantro optional, for serving

 - First, make the sauce: Combine olive oil, chiles, adobo sauce, honey, mustard, brown sugar, garlic, cumin, and lime juice in a blender or food processor.
 Blend on high speed until smooth.
-Reserve about 1/3 of the sauce and store in the fridge.

 - If making this chicken indoors, lightly coat a large grill pan or cast iron skillet with additional olive oil and bring to medium-high heat.
 Add the marinated chicken pieces, and cook as directed, turning and basting occasionally.